Who Are You?

-A common issue I notice about young adults who work hard at their job is that they are very successful and have dedicated most of their time to be successful in their careers.
+A common issue I notice about young adults who work hard at their job is that they are very successful and have dedicated most of their time to being successful in their careers.
 They go beyond the 9 to 5 job.
 They are living their workday in and day out, relentlessly, to the point where they cannot think of anything else.
-I’m not talking about burnout.
+I’m not talking burnout.
 I’m talking loss of identity.

 Let me give you a couple of examples.
 The names have been changed for privacy.

 John, 26, is a successful sales account director who recently got a promotion.
 They offered him the opportunity to move to the East Coast to assume a new role as the director of a team of forty.
 He is highly qualified and has managed smaller teams before.
 As proven in the past, there is no doubt that he will succeed.
 As we meet for our sessions every couple of weeks, I get to know more about him and the pressure this position is adding to his life.
 Stress, sleepless nights, long days, and poor health habits are the norm.
 Occasionally, he would go to the gym or exercise.
 On weekends he would catch up on essential chores, although he dedicated Sunday evenings to planning the week and dealing with e-mails.